Selly Oak Colleges: The Federation

-Paul Clifford, President from 1965-1978, was a Baptist minister who was strongly committed to the principles of ecumenism – that the future of Christianity, everywhere in the world, lay with the ecumenical movement, the coming together of the different Christian denominations.
-This was reflected in the appointment of Bishop Lesslie Newbigin as Professor of Ecumenics and Theology of Mission from 1974-1979.
-Newbigin had played a leading role as one of the founders of the Church of South India, where he had been Bishop of Madurai Ramnad from 1947-1959, after which he became the General Secretary of the International Missionary Council and oversaw its integration with the World Council of Churches, of which he became Associate General Secretary, until he returned to South India where he served as Bishop of Madras from 1965-1974.
+Paul Clifford, president from 1965 to 1978, was a Baptist minister who was strongly committed to the principles of ecumenism – that the future of Christianity, everywhere in the world, lay with the ecumenical movement, the coming together of the different Christian denominations.
+This was reflected in the appointment of Bishop Lesslie Newbigin as Professor of Ecumenics and Theology of Mission from 1974 to 1979.
+Newbigin had played a leading role as one of the founders of the Church of South India, where he had been Bishop of Madurai Ramnad from 1947 to 1959, after which he became the general secretary of the International Missionary Council and oversaw its integration with the World Council of Churches, of which he became associate general secretary, until he returned to South India where he served as Bishop of Madras from 1965-1974.

-Clifford, with John Gordon Davies, who was Professor of Theology at Birmingham University from 1960-1986, also recruited Walter Hollenweger, a Swiss theologian and Pentecostal pastor, as Professor of Mission 1971-1989.
-His previous position was as Secretary for Evangelism in the World Council of Churches in Geneva.
+Clifford, with John Gordon Davies, who was professor of theology at Birmingham University from 1960-1986, also recruited Walter Hollenweger, a Swiss theologian and Pentecostal pastor, as professor of mission 1971-1989.
+His previous position was as secretary for evangelism in the World Council of Churches in Geneva.
 He pioneered the use of social media in evangelism.
 One of his ambitions, expressed in the creation of the Black and White Christian Partnership in 1978, was to bring the Pentecostal churches into the ecumenical movement.
 It recruited a remarkable set of leaders: Roswith Gerloff, who directed the Centre from 1978 to 1984 and explored the concept of “reverse mission” where previously poor or colonised nations send missionaries to previously rich ones; her co-director, the South African Mongani Mazibuko; their successor, Bishop Joe Aldred; his successor, the Roman Catholic White Father and Bishop, Patrick Kalilombe, from Malawi; the theologian Anthony G. Reddie and many others.
 Earlier, in 1975, the Centre for the Study of Islam and Christian-Muslim Relations was established – its work continues today at the University of Birmingham.

-John Ferguson, President from 1979-1986, was a man of many parts: a Quaker, a pacifist, a classical scholar and specialist on comparative religion, Professor of Classics at the University of Ibadan in Nigeria, the first Dean of Arts in the UK Open University, a hymnwriter, playwright, and amateur musician and conductor.
-He was also a successful businessman: he and his wife Elnora created Carfax Publishing which assembled a portfolio of academic journals which was sold to Routledge in 1997.
-When he died in 1989 he left £2.5m to establish a Chair of Global Ethics at Selly Oak Colleges – eventually located in the University of Birmingham.
+John Ferguson, president from 1979 to 1986, was a man of many parts: a Quaker, a pacifist, a classical scholar and specialist on comparative religion, professor of classics at the University of Ibadan in Nigeria, the first dean of arts in the UK Open University, a hymnwriter, playwright, and amateur musician and conductor.
+He was also a successful businessman: he and his wife Elnora created Carfax Publishing, which assembled a portfolio of academic journals which was sold to Routledge in 1997.
+When he died in 1989 he left £2.5m to establish a chair of global ethics at Selly Oak Colleges – eventually located in the University of Birmingham.
 The Centre for New Religious Movements was created in 1981, and the Centre for the Study of Judaism and Jewish-Christian Relations, headed by the Jewish scholar Norman Solomon in 1983.